Hubei cuisine

 Hubei cuisine, also known as Chu cuisine or E cuisine, is derived from the native cooking styles of Hubei Province in China.

 History

 Hubei cuisine has a history of more than 2,000 years.
 The names of dishes and cuisine styles can be found in ancient literature such as Chuci of Qu Yuan.

 Ingredients

 As Hubei has plenty of lakes, rivers and marshlands, freshwater produce are used as major ingredients in the local cuisine.
 A key ingredient that is found within many Hubei-style dishes is the lotus root.

 Style

 Hubei cuisine emphasizes the preparation of ingredients and the matching of colors.
 It specializes in steaming techniques.
 Its style is influenced by the cooking methods of the cuisines of neighboring provinces such as Sichuan and Hunan.
 As a result, Hubei cuisine also uses dried hot pepper, black pepper and other spices to enhance the flavor of dishes.

-Hubei cuisine comprises three distinct styles:
+Hubei cuisine comprises four distinct styles: